kaylynshen-byte/MyLoFi-Git-Repository/README.md

 ## Credits, Resources, and Extras
 Want to see the TunePad soundtrack?
 Here's the link -> https://tunepad.com/project/110923

-The json is also included in this git repository!
+The json file is also included in this git repository!

 ### Resources
 Lo-fi track inspiration -> https://www.youtube.com/watch?v=APljvOxetas